JeremiahKaren/35percent.github.io/aylesbury-estate.md

 We note that the replacement social housing is referred to ambiguously as both as social rent and affordable rent throughout the planning application documents and that these would be [material considerations](http://www.11kbw.com/blogs/local-government-law/ambiguous-planning-permission/806) should there later be any dispute about the precise definition of the tenure provision intended.

+## Notting Hill lobbying for higher rents
-We also note Notting Hill's [predilection](http://35percent.org/2015-09-24-southwark-backs-down-over-bermondsey-spa-dispute/#social-housing-is-not-a-desirable-destination) for affordable rent.
+We note Notting Hill's [predilection](http://35percent.org/2015-09-24-southwark-backs-down-over-bermondsey-spa-dispute/#social-housing-is-not-a-desirable-destination) for affordable rent.
 Indeed, its CEO Kate Davies was a [fellow](http://www.centreforsocialjustice.org.uk/about-us/csj-fellows/kate-davies) of the [Centre for Social Justice](http://www.centreforsocialjustice.org.uk/) - the conservative think tank set up and chaired by Iain Duncan Smith, which conceived the idea of both affordable rent and right-to-buy for housing association tenants.

 ![](http://35percent.org/img/kdquotes.png)